mikenike360/zkontract/README.md

 The app is currently deployed on vercel: https://zkontractv4.vercel.app/

-The current transfer function uses transfer_public to send the bounty reward to the poster.
-The next update to be pushed will be the transfer_private update!

 Goals for the future:

 1. Create an escrow contract to handle bounty payments